 - ToxFAQs™ for Asbestos.
 Agency for Toxic Substances and Disease Registry (ATSDR), (September 2001).
 Answers the most frequently asked health questions about asbestos.

 - Asbestos (CASRN 1332-21-4).
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS).
 Discusses the health effects of asbestos.

 - Asbestos.
-Environmental Protection Agency (EPA).
+Environmental Protection Agency (EPA) Fact Sheet.
 Lists asbestos as a Hazardous Air Pollutant (HAP) under the National Emissions Standard Hazardous Air Pollutants section of its Clean Air Act.

 - Asbestos Environmental Protection Agency (EPA).

-- Asbestos [706 KB PDF, 6 pages].
-New Jersey Department of Health and Senior Services, Hazardous Substance Fact Sheet, (2001, January).
+- Asbestos*.
+New Jersey Department of Health and Senior Services, Hazardous Substance Fact Sheet, (January 2001, Revised December 2009).
 Provides a summary source of information of all potential and most severe health hazards that may result from asbestos exposure.

 - Asbestos Statistics and Information.
-US Geological Survey (USGS), (2010).
+U.S. Geological Survey (USGS).
 Includes commodities production summaries, minerals yearbook and special publications.

-Fact Sheet on Asbestos Exposure and Cancer Risk: Questions and Answers.
-National Cancer Institute (NCI).
+- Asbestos Exposure and Cancer Risk.
+National Cancer Institute (NCI) Fact Sheet.

 - International Chemical Safety Cards.
 National Institute for Occupational Safety and Health (NIOSH).
 Summarizes essential health and safety information.